 Ununquadium (Uuq) was element 114’s temporary name until an official name was chosen by IUPAC.
-IUPAC has now recommended that element 114 should be named flerovium.
-Although this name has not yet been given final approval, there is little doubt that this will be the name chosen for element 114.
+In May 2012, IUPAC approved that element 114 should be named flerovium.

 The name flerovium is in accordance with the wishes of the deputy director of Russia’s Joint Institute for Nuclear Research (JINR) who wanted element 114’s name to be derived from Flerov, in honor of George Flerov, the Russian nuclear physicist.
 (5)